Measuring the Pipeline

 Five waves of validation

-Each wave targets a different stage of the rendering pipeline and emulates a different class of psychophysical experiment.
-The test pattern is consistent: render a known stimulus through the full shader, measure output pixels, compare against published human data.
+Each wave targets a different pipeline stage.
+The pattern is the same throughout: render a known stimulus through the shader, measure output pixels, compare against published human data.

 Four experimental stimuli used for psychophysical validation: color search singletons, spatial frequency gratings, flanked crowding letters, and saliency pop-out targets

 The four stimulus classes.
 Each recreates a published psychophysical experiment as an HTML reference page.
-Top-left: chromatic singletons (Hansen 2009).
-Top-right: sine-wave gratings at 0.25–4 cpd (Rovamo & Virsu 1979).
-Bottom-left: flanked letter identification (Bouma 1970).
-Bottom-right: color/luminance pop-out with face (Itti & Koch 2001).
+Top-left: crowding geometry (Bouma 1970).
+Top-right: spatial frequency at 1 cpd (Rovamo & Virsu 1979).
+Bottom-left: chromatic decay (Hansen 2009).
+Bottom-right: saliency — face detection (Itti & Koch 2001).

 The same four stimuli rendered through Scrutinizer's peripheral vision pipeline, showing eccentricity-dependent degradation

 Pipeline output.
-The same stimuli rendered through the full shader at center fixation.
+The stimuli rendered through the full shader at center fixation.
 High-frequency content (fine gratings, letter serifs) degrades first.
-Chromatic content desaturates with eccentricity.
-Salient elements (face, color singleton) receive partial protection.
+Chromatic content undergoes eccentricity-dependent pooling.
+Bottom-right uses the pop-out with modulation variant (color singleton + luminance squares).
 Pixel measurements at each eccentricity ring are compared against the published human data.

 Wave Domain Published basis Key finding